bizz84/flutter-tips-and-tricks/tips/0070-localizations/index.md

 2️⃣ Create `l10n.yaml` at the root

-✔️ `arb-dir` is the directory where Flutter will look for the localized strings ✔️ Dart localizations classes will be generated in the `output-dir` ✔️ `template-arb-file` is the main template that contains a description for each localized message
+✔️ `arb-dir` is the input folder where Flutter will look for the localized strings ✔️ `output-dir` is where the localizations classes will be generated ✔️ `template-arb-file` is the main template that contains a description for each localized message

 ![](070.2.png)

 ---

-3️⃣ Create the ARB files under lib
+3️⃣ Create the ARB files inside the chosen input folder

 An ARB file is an “application resource bundle” used by Flutter to generate corresponding Dart files.
 Each locale will have its own ARB file.